Mirthis/create-t3-turbo-clerk-neon/README.md

 - **Environment variables**
   Clerk publishable key is currently required as environment variable both in the .env in the root directory and in the .env file under /apps/expo.
 I am sure there's a better way to avoid this being duplicated... :)

----
+- **Local development**
+  To allow development with a local database without having to change the db drivers is possible to use a proxy provided by Neon that can be spawn up, together with a PostgreSQL instance via docker using the `docker-compose.yaml` file now included in the repo.
+  A possible drawback with this approach is that it requires to use the Neon serverless drivers instead of the HTTP drivers, that I think may have different performances based on the use case.
+  I've tried to have both options but as the drizzle object returned is different, that creates some challenges when it comes to typing.

+## Installation

 > What follow is an amended version of the original README from [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo).
 All credits to the author :)

-## Installation

 There are two ways of initializing an app using this repo.
 You can either use this repository as a template, clicking "Use this template" from the repository page.